reddit/mcsauna/README.md

          "interval": 5,
          "interface": "eth0",
          "port": 11211,
-         "num_items_to_report": 20,
          "quiet": false,
          "show_errors": true,
          "output_file": "/tmp/mcsauna.out"
      }

 If regexps are specified, individual hot keys will not be reported.
+If not specifying regular expressions, you can limit the number of items that will be reported:

+    {
+         "interval": 5,
+         "num_items_to_report": 20
+     }